Gluten-Free Cakes

 Finding More Recipes…

 Several food writers, like Barbara Cousins and Rose Elliot, specialise in baking ‘without’ – offering tested recipes for cakes that are vegetarian, gluten-free and sugar-free.
-You’ll also find plenty of information on the Coeliac UK website, and the BBC has interesting ideas for gluten-free baking, too.
-Happy experimenting.
+You’ll also find plenty of information on the Coeliac UK website, on Gluten Free Life and the BBC has interesting ideas for gluten-free baking, too.
+Plus, there’s a tasty recipe for Gluten-Free Cupcakes on this site.
+Happy experimenting!